USA Banner

 Policy Analysis and Strategic Planning

-Analysts in the U.S. DOT Volpe Center’s Policy Analysis and Strategic Planning Division enable transportation planners to understand impacts by producing visualizations such as this example of a digital elevation model using a lidar scanned arial photo of large urban area.
+Staff in the U.S. DOT Volpe Center’s Policy Analysis and Strategic Planning Division enable transportation professionals to understand impacts by producing visualizations such as this example of a digital elevation model using a lidar scanned arial photo of large urban area.
 (Ungrim/Adobe Stock)

 About Us